ICartCWB/DCGS/README.md

 # DCGS – Discrete Cadastral Grid System
+## ITACaRT - ITA Cadastral Ellipsoidal Reference Tessellation

-⚠️ *Working title – this is a conceptual and research-stage repository.
-The project name may change as implementation evolves.*
+⚠️ *This was an conceptual and research-stage repository.
+The new project can be viewed in [this link.](https://github.com/ITACaRT/itacart)*

 ## 📍 Overview